justenPalmer/xmlCrush/README.md

 //content is a string that defines the positions of each node as well as content in and around the nodes fmt.Println("content",content)
 ````
-The crush method in xmlCrush takes in any io.Reader and returns three arguments.
+The crush method in XML Crush takes in any io.Reader and returns three arguments.
 The first is an array of nodes, these nodes define all the tags and their properties as defined in the XML document.
 The second is a string that defined all the content of the XML document as well as the positions and relationships of the nodes.
 The third is an error returned in case of crush failure.

 ## Extract one node
 To extract the first node from xmlCrush output: